AlanYoon71/0L_Installation/README.md

       - start script by root directory.

     2) Concept:
+      - This script Faithfully followed official installation documentation.
+      - Validator and fullnode all can be installed and run by selecting onboard method.
       - Create TMUX background sessions for installation and run all processes for running tower in TMUX sessions.
+      - Create log sessions for validator(fullnode), tower and restart script.
       - Check network block height by curl command every 30 minutes(--:20, --:50 fixed), restart validator at every hour on the hour if block height not increases.
-      - Create log sessions for validator(fullnode), tower and restart script.
+      - Calculate TPS(sync [tx/s]) between network and local after starting validator(fullnode), display remained catchup complete time(estimated).
       - Mnemonic and answers for question should be input by user twice manually to prove not malicious bot or script.
-      - Calculate TPS(sync [tx/s]) between network and local after starting validator(fullnode), display remained catchup complete time(estimated).